 It had just been my mom and I for seven years at that point, and for a long time we were both fine with that.
 Well, at least I was.
 It took Mom a long time to get over my dad, I guess, but I barely remembered him any more.
 Mom had started dating a little, which was okay with me because now that I was a teenager she was depending way too much on me to make her life interesting.
 We loved each other and everything but I wasn't exactly her dream daughter, I don't think, not really being interested in clothes and haircuts and the cute guy who worked at the deli.
 I didn't do slumber parties or after-school clubs or, heaven forbid, wear pink.
 I was just me.
-Kris Ritter, plain old teenager with one absolute best friend and lots of fringe friends (you know, the ones you're glad are in class with you so you have people to talk to or to eat lunch with when your best friend is home sick with something dumb like tsetse-fly flu).
-I listened to my music on my plain bed in my green-and-purple bedroom (Mom was cool about paint).
+Kris Ritter, plain old teenager with one absolute best friend and lots of fringe friends (you know, the ones you're glad are in class with you so you have people to talk to or to eat lunch with when your best friend is home sick).
+After school I listened to my music on my plain bed in my green-and-purple bedroom (Mom was cool about paint).
 I never liked TV, which was handy because we hardly ever had one during the Poor Years, but I did love movies.
-I would go to any movie (cheap show, thank you) any time, alone or not, and the good ones I would go to twice.
-If not more.
+I would go to any movie (cheap show, thank you) any time, alone or not, and the good ones I would go to twice if not more.
 Mom said it wasn't a great idea to spend half my life in the dark with my eyes glued to a glowing rectangle, but she exaggerates.

 Married.
 To Jerry.

 I just stared at her for a minute, and then shrugged.
-Maybe having him for a dad would make me feel more like I had all the necessary parts.
+Maybe having him for a dad would make me feel more like I had all the customary parts.
 Two eyes, two ears, two parents.
-So when she stopped dancing and sat me down for a cute little "talk" about how nothing would ever change between us, I hugged her and told her I was happy about it.
+So when she stopped dancing and sat me down for a little "talk" about how nothing would ever change between us, I hugged her and told her I was happy about it.
 And I wasn't lying.
 I thought it might be a real good thing.

 "Wait a minute.
 He has a son?"
 I asked in disbelief.
 "Where's this kid been for the last year, boarding school?"